Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Probability-based Prompt Selection

 \subsection{Experimental Results}

-Table~\ref{tab:existing} demonstrates that there is no single probability-based prompt selection method that consistently outperforms across all datasets and evaluation categories.
-While PPL and LE do not rank first in any dataset, every other method ranks first in a few datasets; there is no single clear winner.
-MI generally performs well in balanced and unbalanced categories, but not in dynamic tasks, where GE excels.
-Among the methods of zero-label prompt selection (ZLP, ZPM, ZMV), ZLP performs the best on average, which corresponds to the results of \citet{Liao2022-fe}.\footnote{While the authors of the original work applied filtering of prompts, it did not help the performance so we excluded the process from our experiments.
-The experiments are in Appendix~\ref{appen:filtering} in the appendix.}

-Figure~\ref{fig:existing} illustrates the selected prompt performance averaged by category, along with the performance of the best and worst prompts and the average performance of all prompts.
+We find that there is no single probability-based prompt selection method that consistently outperforms one another across all 13 datasets and evaluation categories.
+While PPL and LE do not rank first in any dataset, every other method ranks first in a few datasets.
+Figure~\ref{fig:existing} illustrates the selected prompt performance averaged by category, along with the performance of the best (oracle) and worst prompts and the average performance of all prompts.
 In the balanced category, GE and MDL outperform others, with MI closely following.
 In the unbalanced category, MI stands out, while in the dynamic category, GE, MDL, and ZLP perform the best.
-LE and PPL generally underperform in all of the datasets; their task average does not even exceed the average performance of all prompts.
-We conclude that no one existing approach is significantly better than one another, especially when considering the scenario of having balanced, unbalanced, and dynamic labels.
+LE and PPL generally underperform in all of the datasets; their task average does not even exceed the average performance of all prompts.\footnote{Interpretations of these results are provided in Section~\ref{sec:revisit}.} We conclude that no single existing approach is significantly better than others, especially when dividing the evaluation dimensions into balanced, unbalanced, and dynamic labels.